Definition of "restricted matter"

 For the purposes of this list:

-If restricted plats (whole plants or any form of viable plant propagule such as seeds) are found as contaminants of plant or plant product at the biosecurity barrier, the import will be assessed, and regulartory action may be taken to prevent their entry.
+If restricted seeds are found as contaminants of plants or plant products at the biosecurity barrier, the import will be assessed, and regulartory action will be taken to prevent their entry.
 Regulatory action may include re-export or destruction of consignment.

 Plants or Plant Products